Musée Hébert

-The Musée Hébert is a museum located in the Hôtel de Montmorency-Bours at 85, rue du Cherche-Midi, in the 6th arrondissement of Paris, France.
-It has been closed since 2004 for renovations.
+The Musée Hébert was a museum located in the Hôtel de Montmorency-Bours at 85, rue du Cherche-Midi, in the 6th arrondissement of Paris, France.
+It had been closed since 2004 for renovations, and it was announced on October 9, 2023, that the museum would be permanently closed, and its collection transferred to the Musée Hébert in La Tronche.